PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/english.md

 }
 ```

 We make an "answer" array, but we don't use the star symbol `*`.
-Instead we make the array of size 10, otherwise it woudl be an empty array!
+Instead we make the array of size 10, otherwise it would be an empty array!
 And `scanf` can't *put* data into an empty array!
+We make this array of size 10, so at the max we can only hold up to 10 `char`'s.

-Since the `answer` variable is already an address (aka pointer), we don't have to put an ampersan `&` in front of it in `scanf` to get its address.
+Since the `answer` variable is already a pointer (address to the first byte), we don't have to put an ampersan `&` in front to gets its address in `scanf`.

-Also, we use the string conversion specifier (`%s`) in `scanf`.
+We use the `string` conversion specifier (`%s`) in `scanf`.

-Now, how can we check if the person typed "yes" or "no" and not some gibberish?
+Now, how can we tell if the person typed "yes" or "no", and not some gibberish?

 Well we could try to compare the two words!